DavidFRodgers/firstboot/README.md

 `# ssh-copy-id user@firstboot-server-ip`

-Install Dependacies (sudo will not be installed if only the root user was configured)
+Install dependacies (sudo will not be installed if only the root user was configured)

 `# apt-get install python3-sshtunnel git sudo`